-A session on time management techniques and best practice, including prioritising between the urgent and the important was the final session of the programme.
+A session on time management techniques and best practice, including prioritising between the urgent and the important, was the final session of the programme.
 The afternoon was dedicated to the review of the programme and an evaluation of learning to date.
 Delegates reviewed this through small and main group work.
-This module will also identified other outstanding areas of development need and pointed the way forward for a team who had developed throughout this programme.
+This module will also identify other outstanding areas of development need and pointed the way forward for a team who had developed throughout this programme.

 Feedback letter from a satisfied client:

 Thank you for the additional information you sent through.
 I have passed it on to Jane, thanks also for the book list.

 I must say that all concerned really enjoyed the 7 sessions and I am sure they have learnt something.
 One area I have noticed is an increase in confidence, I am watching Chris and Kathy now talking through a problem like ‘real managers’ something that would not have happened before.

 On a personal note, the course allowed me to understand a lot about the behaviour and actions of both my colleagues and myself and armed with this and some useful techniques.
 It gives a good basis in helping with many of those day to day business issues.

 Thanks again for all your help and I will have no hesitation in recommending you and your company to others.

 Stephen Mister, Managing Director, Hamilton House Mailings

 A two day supervisory development workshop focusing on areas such as delegate’s preferred management style and its implications, interpersonal skills to maximise your relationship with managers and staff, coaching people to develop their full potential, setting motivating objectives and understanding the need for trust.